Nate now a depression, oil contractors found in Mexico

 GUTIERREZ ZAMORA, Mexico Storm Nate weakened to a tropical depression on Sunday as it moved farther inland across the coffee and sugar growing state of Veracruz, in the Gulf of Mexico.

-Nate, which could still dump one to two inches of rain over Veracruz, is expected to dissipate on Monday, the Miami-based U.S. National Hurricane Centre said.
+Nate, which could still dump one to two inches of rain over Veracruz, is expected to dissipate on Monday, the Miami-based National Hurricane Center said.

 State oil monopoly Pemex said it had rescued seven out of 10 contract workers who had been missing since Thursday after evacuating a rig in the Gulf of Mexico due to bad weather.